AmitGujar/testPipeline/README.md

 # testPipeline
-demo project to learn working of pipeline in azure
+This is sample project for pipeline